TaylorJadin/jadin.me/content/posts/2022/on-the-edtech-angst/index.md

 ## I'm Not Okay (I Promise)

-I can't help it, but thinking of the mid-to-late-aughts and "angst" reminds me of some of the music I listened to in high school and middle school, the emo/pop punk hybrid that by the end of high school I would have been ashamed to admit I once liked.
+I can't help it, but thinking of the mid-to-late-aughts and "angst" reminds me of music I listened to in high school and middle school, an emo/pop punk hybrid that by the end of high school I would have been ashamed to admit I once liked.
 Now, as an adult entering his 30s, I enjoy revisiting it with the help of equal amounts nostalgia and tongue-in-cheek-ness.

 Oh yeah, I'm talking about My Chemical Romance.[^1]